Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/_build/_sources/propylene_to_ethylene_pe_ratio.rst.txt

          </tr>
          <tr>
             <td>Used in KPI(s)</td>
-            <td><ul><li>This KPI is utilized in performance assessments and operational efficiency evaluations within petrochemical production</li></ul></td>
+            <td><ul><li>This KPI is utilized in performance evaluations and operational assessments within petrochemical production facilities</li></ul></td>
          </tr>
          <tr>
             <td>Input Measure</td>
-            <td><ul><li>The input measures for this KPI are the total tons of propylene and ethylene produced during a specified period</li><li>Total propylene produced and total ethylene produced in the measurement period</li></ul></td>
+            <td><ul><li>The input measures for this KPI are the total tons of propylene and ethylene produced during a specified time period</li><li>Total propylene produced and total ethylene produced in the measurement period</li></ul></td>
          </tr>
          <tr>
             <td>Unit of Measure</td>
-            <td>The unit of measure for the P/E Ratio is a dimensionless ratio, expressed as a simple numerical value.</td>
+            <td>The unit of measure for the P/E Ratio is a dimensionless ratio, expressed as a numerical value.</td>
          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>The reporting source for this KPI is derived from production data collected from manufacturing units and operational reports.</td>
+            <td>Data for this KPI is sourced from production reports and operational databases within the petrochemical facility.</td>
          </tr>
          <tr>
             <td>Comments</td>